-THE FINNISH COMICS SOCIETY
+FINNISH COMICS SOCIETY

 Since 1972 the Society has annually awarded the Puupäähattu prize to an established Finnish comics artist.
 The name of the prize refers to the hat of Ola Fogelberg's classic character Pekka Puupää.
-In 2012, the Puupäähattu prize was awarded to the comics artist Kaisa Leka.

 The comics library is situated at the Aalto University School of Art and Design in Helsinki.
 This unique collection collected by the Finnish Comics Society consists of thousands of Finnish and foreign comics, plus literature and articles on comics.
 It aims to be a comprehensive archive collection for reference use and also contains, for instance, comics-related masters' theses.
-In 2011, a project for establishing a comics archive was started, the purpose of which is to collect and archive original comics material in a centralized manner.
+In 2011, a project for establishing a comics archive was started, the purpose of which is to collect and archive original comics material in a centralised manner.

 Finnish Comics Society / Comics Center